What if Russia has it's eyes on America?

 Could commercial airlines really be used to help get a Russian first wave into American airspace and parachuting into American communities?

 Then of course there are container ships -- the U.S. has dozens of cargo ships entering U.S. ports every day of the year.
-Just one cargo ship can carry troops, house missile systems, and possibly even be outfitted to offer Russian fighter jets a place to take off from and return to land and refuel.
-Essentially, an aircraft carrier and battleship disguised to look like a cargo ship.

 How many of these could the Russians move into place, just off shore or even land and then launch attacks from U.S. ports?